damikun/trouble-training/Doc/Identity.md

 ### Backend for Frontend pattern (BFF)

-BBF is backend consumed by specific frontend aplication.
+BBF is a backend used by a particular front-end application.

-Since endpoint APIs can have multiple clients with different requirements BFF can provide client specific backend mediator and behave as proxy to forward, and merge multiple request to various services APIs.
+Since endpoint APIs may have multiple clients with different requests, BFF can provide a client-specific backend mediator and act as a proxy that forwards and merges multiple requests to different service APIs.

 ![Backend for frontend - BFF example](./Assets/BFF_example.png "Backend for frontend - BFF example")

 > &#10240;
->Ok we have cookies, tokens and sessions.
-We used them by various authentication/authorization protocols (OpenId, OAuth etc..) **and what the hack is BFF good for**?
+>Ok, we have cookies, tokens, and sessions.
+We use them for various authentication/authorization protocols (OpenId, OAuth, etc.) **and what the hack BFF is good for.**?
 >
 > Answer is:
 >- Security reasons